nerdflation/nerdflation.github.com/design/design-intro.markdown

 document is a waste of time.
 If the docs aren't evolving over the course of the project, then there's something wrong with how you're using them.

+Treat your design documents as first-class artifacts of the development
-Use a change-control system, and make sure all design changes get reviewed and propagated to the entire team.
+process: Use a change-control system, and make sure all design changes get reviewed and propagated to the entire team.

 ### Primary Documents

+Here is my [Jr. Lightweight Foldable Software Explorer Mapping Kit][1].

 1. [Project Engagement Plan](engagement-plan.html) &mdash; "Where are we trying to go and why?".